busbud/coding-challenge-backend-b/README.md

 - the endpoint is exposed at `/suggestions`
 - the partial (or complete) search term is passed as a querystring parameter `q`
-- the caller's location can optionally be supplied via querystring parameters `lat` and `long` to help improve relative scores
+- the caller's location can optionally be supplied via querystring parameters `latitude` and `longitude` to help improve relative scores
-- the endpoint returns a JSON response with an array of scored suggested matches, sorting by descending score
+- the endpoint returns a JSON response with an array of scored suggested matches
+    - the suggestions are sorted by descending score
+    - each suggestion has a score between 0 and 1 (inclusive) indicating confidence in the suggestion (1 is most confident)
+    - each suggestion has a name which can be used to disambiguate between similarly named locations
+    - each suggestion has a latitude and longitude
 - all functional tests should pass (additional tests may be implemented as necessary).
 - the final application should be [deployed to Heroku](https://devcenter.heroku.com/articles/rack).

-#### Minimal sample responses
+#### Sample responses

 These responses are meant to provide guidance.
 The exact values can vary based on the data source and scoring algorithm

-** Near match **
+**Near match**

     GET /suggestions?q=Londo&latitude=43.70011&longitude=-79.4163